RMITLibrary/easy_cite/markdown/ieee.md

 Note: Check first with your lecturer, or teacher, if it is permissible to cite your previously submitted work.

-Remember that when submitting work, you will be asked to agree to the <a href="https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/assessment-declaration">Assessment Declaration</a> (opens in a new tab).
+Remember that when submitting work, you will be asked to agree to the <a href="https://www.rmit.edu.au/students/student-essentials/assessment-and-exams/assessment/assessment-declaration" target="_blank">Assessment Declaration</a> (opens in a new tab).

 The publication, IEEE Reference Guide (2020) does not provide guidelines on how to cite your own work.
 The following examples show how to cite your own work that you have previously submitted for assessment.